 Reference checks usually are handled by phone or in writing, but Nostrant said he wanted to meet Brady.
 So Brady visited the school, which is down the street from Haverford College.
 He recalled spending about an hour discussing the applicants.

 Nostrant said he had no ulterior motive for bringing in Brady.
 That, though, soon changed.

 "Once I met him face to face, it was a no-brainer," Nostrant said.
 "He's a very impressive guy."

-Haverford School mentioned Brady's becoming director of leadership programs at the school.
+Haverford mentioned Brady's becoming director of leadership programs at the school.
 Being on staff would allow his first-grade son, Conrad, to attend the school at a discounted rate - not for free, but Brady called it "a good deal."
-He and his wife would not have been able to send their son to the prep school, he added, unless he was working there.
+He and his wife would not have been able to send their son to the prep school, he added, unless he were working there.

 Thus, a deal was reached.

 Since then, Brady has instilled a new energy on the new turf field at Haverford.